-Lawrence Bragg scrutinized the X-ray diffraction paper Laue had published.
+Lawrence Bragg scrutinized Laue’s X-ray diffraction paper.
 Although still only a young graduate student, he drew the bold conclusion that Laue had misunderstood both the X-rays’ properties and the likely arrangement of atoms in crystals.

 In a masterstroke that dramatically simplified analysis, Bragg realized that Laue’s diffraction photo was the interference pattern of reflections from flat sheets of atoms within the crystal.
 This revelation came to him as he walked alone one day along the banks of Cambridge’s River Cam.
 Waves reflecting from sheets of atoms at different depths in the crystal interfere with one another, leading to the diffraction pattern.

 The dark spots on Laue’s photo show where constructive interference has taken place.
 Bragg deduced that this happens when the distance d equals an integer multiple n of the X-ray’s wavelength.